$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Introduction and summary

-In Section~\ref{sec: numerics} we perform various numerical analyses of our model, both for supersymmetric and non-supersymmetric values of the chemical potentials, for different values of $(p,q)$.
-In particular we solve the Schwinger--Dyson equations, confirming the IR conformal behaviour found analytically.
+In Section~\ref{sec: numerics} we perform a thorough numerical analysis of our models, both for supersymmetric and non-supersymmetric values of the chemical potentials, for different values of $(p,q)$.
+In particular we solve the Schwinger--Dyson equations, confirming the IR conformal behavior found analytically.
 We test the Luttinger--Ward relations and the computation of the zero-temperature entropy.
 Going to non-zero temperature allows us to extract the Schwarzian coupling.

 In Section~\ref{sec: spectrum} we study the low-lying spectrum of operator dimensions.
-Besides observing the presence of the Schwarzian mode, the two currents for the R and flavor symmetries, and their superpartners, we determine in which window of parameters we expect the Schwarzian mode to dominate the IR dynamics, and identify windows in which other modes are expected to dominate.
-In Section~\ref{sec: chaos exp} we extract the Lyapunov exponents from the out-of-time-ordered (OTOC) 4-point functions, finding that the model is maximally chaotic (it saturates the bound of \cite{Maldacena:2015waa}).
+Besides observing the presence of the Schwarzian mode, the two currents for the R and flavor symmetries, and their superpartners, we determine in which window of parameters we expect the Schwarzian mode to dominate the IR dynamics and identify windows in which other modes are expected to dominate.
+In Section~\ref{sec: chaos exp} we extract the Lyapunov exponents from the out-of-time-ordered correlator (OTOC) 4-point functions, finding that the models are maximally chaotic (they saturate the bound of \cite{Maldacena:2015waa}).

-We conclude in Section~\ref{sec: discussion} by presenting a few puzzling results we hope to resolve in future work.
-We provide many appendices with the technical details of computations.
+We conclude in Section~\ref{sec: discussion} by presenting some puzzling results that we hope to resolve in future work.
+We provide a few appendices with technical details of the computations.